wintere/introhpc-archive/talapas-scripting/lesson.md

 login2.talapas.uoregon.edu
 ```

-To set our own variables for a given terminal session, we can use the following syntax:
+To set our own variables for a terminal session, we can use the following syntax:

 ```bash
 FAMILY_PET='Scout'